softprops/zoey/README.md

 ```

 Operations requested of a distributed network system are not guaranteed to be successful due to a number of potential factors.
 To make zoey
-more robust in the face of these potential issues, zoey provides an interface for retrying failed operations.
+more robust in the face of these potential issues, zoey provides an interface for retrying failed operations, leveraging interfaces defined in the [retry](https://github.com/softprops/retry) library.

-The following will attempt to retry operations up to 4 times with an exponential backoff time starting at 1 second
+The following will attempt to retry operations up to 4 times with an [exponential backoff](https://github.com/softprops/retry#backoff) time starting at 1 second.

 ```scala
 val retryingCli = cli.retryBackoff(max = 4, delay = 1.second)